journeyai/genesys-premium/guide/guide.md

 The expression looks like this: `Count(Find(Task.enrollments, "webauthn")) > 0`.

-> You import and customize from the provided YAML here: [./flows/common_modules/Journey_EnrolledWebauthn.yaml](./flows/common_modules/Journey_EnrolledWebauthn.yaml).
+> You can import and customize from the provided YAML here: [./flows/common_modules/Journey_EnrolledWebauthn.yaml](./flows/common_modules/Journey_EnrolledWebauthn.yaml).

 #### PollForCompletion